-The Small Business Superannuation Clearing House is a free service available to businesses with fewer than 19 employees, or with an annual aggregated turnover of under $10 million.
+The Small Business Superannuation Clearing House is a free service available to businesses with 19 or fewer employees, or with an annual aggregated turnover of under $10 million.

 With the Small Business Superannuation Clearing House, eligible businesses are able to make their super guarantee contributions with a single electronic payment.

 The Small Business Superannuation Clearing House then takes that single payment and distributes payments to each employee’s super fund individually.
 Using the SBSCH streamlines the process.
 After the employee details have been entered, they are stored securely for future payments.
 The superannuation is then paid via SuperStream.
 Once the clearing house accepts the payment, super guarantee obligations will be achieved.